-Key audit matter How our audit addressed the key audit matter Provision for expected credit losses on trade and bills receivables As at 31 December 2023, trade and bills receivables amounted to RMB761,835,000, representing 17% of total assets.
-We tested, on a sample basis, the ageing analysis of the Group's trade and bills receivable balances and obtained confirmations for selected trade receivables.
-We also checked the mathematical accuracy of the calculation of the Significant management judgement and estimation were required in assessing the expected credit losses ("ECLs") provision for loss allowance.
+Key audit matter

+How our audit addressed the key audit matter

+Provision for expected credit losses on trade receivables

+As at 31 December 2024, trade receivables amounted to RMB692,333,000, representing 16% of total assets.

-for the trade and bills receivables using a provision matrix, with reference to the ageing of the balance, existence of disputes, recent historical payment patterns, forecast economic conditions and any other available information concerning the creditworthiness of customers.
+Significant management judgement and estimation were required in assessing the expected credit losses ("ECLs") for the trade receivables using a provision matrix, with reference to the ageing of the balance, existence of disputes, recent historical payment patterns, forecast economic conditions and any other available information concerning the creditworthiness of customers.

-The significant accounting judgements and estimates and disclosure of the balance of trade and bills receivables are included in notes 3 and 23 to the consolidated financial statements, respectively.
+The significant accounting judgements and estimates and disclosure of the balance of trade receivables are included in notes 3 and 22 to the consolidated financial statements. respectively.